Ziang Cao

 About me

-Ziang Cao is currently a graduate student in the School of Computer Science and Engineering at Nanyang Technological Unviersity, supervised by Prof. Ziwei Liu.
+Ziang Cao is currently a first-year PhD student in the College of Computer and Data Science in Nanyang Technological Unviersity, with MMLab@NTU, supervised by Prof. Ziwei Liu.
 His research interests lie on the computer vision, deep learning, and 3D generation.

 News